barturba/ticket-tracker/README.md

 6. **Access the application:** Open a web browser and go to `http://localhost:3000`.

-## Disclaimer

-This is a basic implementation of a ticket tracker.
-It is not intended for production use.
-Please use at your own risk.

 ## Support

 For support, please open an issue on the [GitHub repository](https://github.com/barturba/ticket-tracker/issues).